|Disease group||Connective tissue disorders|

 |Gene (s)||ECM1 (602201)|

-Lipoid proteinosis (LP) is an autosomal recessive condition characterized by progressive deposition of hyaline material in the skin, mouth, upper respiratory tract and other internal organs.
-Its main clinical features are thickening of the vocal cords with a hoarse voice, followed by skin thickening with waxy papules and varicelliform or acneiform scar formation
+Lipoid proteinosis (LP) is an autosomal recessive condition characterized by progressive deposition of hyaline material in the skin, mouth, upper respiratory tract and other internal organs, first described in 1929.
+Its main clinical features are thickening of the vocal cords with a hoarse voice, followed by skin thickening and scarring.
+Mutations in the ECM1 gene have been identified.1

-LP is due to recessive mutation of the ECM1 gene, encoding for the extracellular matrix protein 1.
-Its functions in skin biology are still not completely understood, although a role in regulating skin vessel homeostasis has been proposed.
-In particular, inefficient draining of fluids and macromolecules due to the lack of cutaneous lymphatic vessels may lead to the accumulation of protein-rich material in the extracellular matrix.
-A further hypothesis suggests that defective ECM1 protein could lead to altered protein binding, perhaps to basement membrane proteins or associated macromolecules.
-This could result in accumulation of collagen IV and other non-collagenous proteins that may account for the hyaline material deposition in the skin and other tissues.
+LP is due to recessive mutation of the ECM1 gene, encoding for the extracellular matrix protein 1, expressed in many organs and important for protein-protein interactions.
+ECM1 has been shown to play a role in epidermal differentiation, stimulation of angiogenesis and regulating skin vessel homeostasis.
+It is suggested that inefficient draining of fluids and macromolecules due to the lack of cutaneous lymphatic vessels causes accumulation of protein-rich material in the extracellular matrix.
+Defective ECM1 protein probably also generates altered protein binding, to basement membrane proteins or associated macromolecules.
+This could result in accumulation of collagen IV and other non-collagenous proteins that may account for the hyaline material deposition in the skin and other tissues.3, 7, 8

-The diagnosis of LP is suspected on clinical grounds (i.e. hoarse voice and characteristic skin and mucosal lesions).
-Histopathologic examination of a lesional skin biopsy confirms the diagnosis, showing dermal vessels and appendages surrounded by PAS-positive, diastase-resistant, thickened basement membrane and focal deposition of hyaline material in the dermis.
+The diagnosis of LP is based on clinical findings and confirmed by histopathologic examination of a lesional skin biopsy.
+Hyperkeratosis together with PAS-positive, diastase-resistant, thickened basement membrane around dermal vessels and skin appendages as well as focal deposition of hyaline material in the dermis are typical histologic features.
+The deposited material shows similarities to both lipid and protein.
+This is why the disease has been labelled “lipoid proteinosis”, although no pathologies in the lipid metabolism are present.
 Electron microscopy reveals thickening and reduplication of the basement membrane around blood vessels, appendages, smooth muscle cells, nerve endings and beneath the epithelium.
 Cytoplasmic vacuole formation in dermal fibroblasts and abnormal lysosomes with curved tubular profiles in dermal eccrine glands and histiocytes have also been described.
-Mutational screening of the ECM1 gene represents the ultimate confirmation of the diagnosis.
+Mutational analysis of the ECM1 gene can confirm the diagnosis.3, 9, 10